Review of the Regional Plan: Water for Otago

 Why review the Water Plan?

 There are a number of reasons why ORC is undertaking a full review of the Regional Plan: Water for Otago.
-If you want to learn more about why click here.
+Learn more about why the Water Plan is being reviewed.

 Proposed Structure of the Land and Water Regional Plan